Updated: Dec 1, 2020

 It is quite possible, therefore, that older children in many African countries are ceteris paribus already reading more than those in the US and UK.
 We do not have the data to tell either way.
 The point remains: the available data suggest that this is the age when children can be reading the most.

 Second, the sheer numbers involved mean that publishers neglecting African markets risk being foolish.
 Currently there are 85.8 million children and young adults aged 5-19 in the combined markets of US, UK, Canada and Australia and New Zealand.
-In 2035 the young population in these five wealthy countries have increased to 86.3 million.
+By 2035 the young population in these five wealthy countries will have increased, just slightly, to 86.3 million.
 But in Anglophone Africa there are currently 200 million children and young adults.
-In 2035 this will increase to 256 million people.
-Neglecting a market that size does not really demonstrate the best business sense.
+By 2035 this will increase to 256 million people (!)
+Neglecting a market of that size and growth potential does not really demonstrate the best business sense.